Documentation

 enabled: true

-is selected, the kapp-controller will automatically upgrade the packages to the latest matching semantic version.
-For instance, assuming we installed the version1.2.3
+defaultUpgradePolicy: represents the default upgrade policy for the packages.
+If other thannoneis selected, the kapp-controller will automatically upgrade the packages to the latest matching semantic version.
+For instance, assuming we installed the version1.2.3:- With

 - With